waywardgeek/twisted_hash/README.md

 propate with a fixed probability per round is commonly used in differential attacks, rotational attacks, etc.

-Assume the attacker finds a differential function for modifying B given a change to A and a current sponge state such that the likelihood that absorbing A'B' results in the same sponge state as absorbing AB is P.  Further assume the attacker can do the reverse, and find a change to A give a a change to B that works with probability P.
+Assume the attacker finds a differential function for modifying C given a change to B and a current sponge state such that the likelihood that absorbing B'C' results in the same sponge state as absorbing BC is P.  Further assume the attacker can do the reverse, and find a change to B give a a change to C that works with probability P.

-Assume the attacker finds solutions A'B' with probability P.  We have a loop in the computation graph:
+Assume the attacker finds solutions B'C' with probability P.  On the second pass, we travers B->G, so we need to use the differential again on this edge.

-    A->B, A->F, B->G, and F->G

-The attacker only satisfied the first edge so far.
-The attacker's A'B' restore the sponge state after absorbing the sequence A'B', but later the sponge will have to absorb B' again, which needs to be corrected by a change to G, which we call G'.
-Absorbing B'G' works with probability P, so the combined probability so far is P^2.
-Next, the attacker absorbs A', which needs to be corrected by a change to F, called F'.
-The chance of this working is now P^3.
-Finally, we failed to correct the edge F->G, which happens before absorbing B' for the second time.
-The likelihood of these somewhat unrelated changes to F and G working out is no higher than the differential probability, so the total combined probability is at least P^4.
-Therefore, the differential attack is no better against the 2-pass twisted hash with 1/4 the rounds than against the original hash.
+That means we had to use the differential on the edge F->G on the first pass.
+Continuing the second pass, we absorbe F->C, which fortunately for the attacker is the right differential.
+The total differentials that have to work are:

+    B->C, F->G, B->G, F->C

+This only works with probability P^4, given our assumption about probabilities per round.
 This proof can be extended to cover all attacks that assume that some mathematicla property propagates through rounds with constant probabilty.

+However, the assuption that attacks succeed with probability P per round is flawed.
+For example, in the graph above, assume the attacker can choose A such that the differential B'C' always works.
+For example, when using the BLAKE2b permutation, choose A such that there are no carries during addition, and using a differential that assumes this is the case.
+This improves the attack probability to P^3.

 ## Larger Graphs